state-spaces/s4/README.md

 Our logic for setting these parameters can be found in the `OptimModule` class under `src/models/sequence/ss/kernel.py` and the corresponding optimizer hook in `SequenceLightningModule.configure_optimizers` under `train.py`
 -->

+### HiPPO/S4 Visualizations

+Figures from the HTTYH and S4D papers can be visualized from [notebooks/](notebooks/).
+These include [animations](notebooks/hippo_function_approximation.ipynb) of HiPPO and S4 that were used in various S4 talks.
+The animation code can also be found in a [.py file](src/models/hippo/visualizations.py) instead of notebook.

 ## Experiments

 Instructions for reproducing experiments from the papers can be found in [experiments.md](experiments.md).